retro-dev-rblx/Docs/objects/instances/boolvalue.md

 ---
 description: >-
-  An instance which is used to hold a boolean value.
-The value can be used for many things, including to communicate between scripts.
+  The BoolValue is used to hold a boolean inside of its Value property.
 layout:
   title:
     visible: true